Authority: Executive Vice Chancellor and Provost

 9.1.5 Voting will take place electronically through a secure web site.
 The TRC vote and report will be made available on a secure web site, along with an electronic discussion forum for senior faculty comments and a feature allowing editing comments and questions to be raised regarding the initial report, both to be archived

 9.1.6 After the vote of the DVF, the TRC will revise the initial report on the basis of the discussion of the DVF (at the meeting and on line) and the outcome of the vote.
 The DVF will have the opportunity to review, further revise, and approve this revised report.
 This document becomes the DVF statement included in the case as it moves to college and university levels.

-9.2 In reappointment cases: The reappointment review committee (RRC) will consist of three senior faculty members appointed by the department head, with at least one full professor acting as convener.
-The procedures will be the same as for tenure cases, with an initial report and vote made available electronically one week prior to the single face to face meeting of the entire senior faculty.
+9.2 In reappointment cases: The reappointment review committee (RRC) will consist of three senior faculty members appointed by the Department Head, with at least one Professor acting as convener.
+The procedures will be the same as for tenure cases, with an initial report and vote made available electronically one week prior to the face-to-face meeting of the entire senior faculty.

-9.3 In cases for promotion to full professor: The department head will appoint three full professors to constitute the promotion review committee (PRC).
-The procedures will be the same as for tenure cases, with an initial report and vote made available electronically one week prior to the single face to face meeting of the committee of full professors.
+9.3 In cases for promotion to Professor: The Department Head will appoint three Professors to constitute the promotion review committee (PRC).
+The procedures will be the same as for tenure cases, with an initial report and vote made available electronically one week prior to the face-to-face meeting of the committee of Professors.